+Probability of false alarm combination (PfaM), with the simulation results showing that the PfaM had a better performance with respect to spoofing detection.
+The simulated results showed that individual SQM metrics (Delta, Ratio and ELP) attained similar probability of detection.
+With the ELP combined with either metrics using the PfaM combination, a 20% improvement was introduced in the detection ratio.
+The authors also evaluated the framework ([130] Scenario 2 & Scenario 3).
 In both scenarios, the Pfa (ELP + Ratio) attained a 100% detection rate during the spoofed signal window.
 The SQM techniques discussed in this subsection are typically limited by the fact that multipath can also cause distortions in the correlation function peak.
 As such, spoofing detected using this technique could be as a result of multipath delay of the received signals.

-With respect to classifying multipath, spoofing and jamming, [133] implemented a power-distortion detector that attained a false alarm rate of less than 0.6%.
-The detection statistic in [133] was based on the received power and symmetric difference measurements.
+ming, [131] implemented a power-distortion detector that attained a false alarm rate of less than 0.6%.
+The detection statistic in [131] was based on the received power and symmetric difference measurements.
 The receive power measurements are premised on the fact that interference in the bandwidth of the RF front end will cause distinguishable variations in the received power.
 While other events can also cause power variations, the authors combined this with the so-called symmetric difference metric since it is easy to implement.
 A Bayesian M-ary hypothesis testing framework was adopted for classifying the absence or presence of interfering signals: multipath, spoofing and jamming.
 The interference detector was evaluated against real GNSS data for spoofing, multipath and jamming.
-The performance of the detector showed that all occurrences of spoofing or jamming were detected.
-For a severe case where the spoofed signal controls the interference-to-authentic carrier phase offset and executes a nulling-and-replacement attack, the detector classified spoofing as jamming for over 90% of time.
+The performance of the